 Company formation in brief

-In accordance with the corporate legislation of Albania (which is not an offshore destination and/or a tax heaven), a foreign investor can own a business in Albania without any special restrictions and has an opportunity to conduct activity in this country through such legal forms of enterprises as:
+In accordance with the corporate legislation of Albania, a foreign investor can own a business in Albania without any special restrictions and has an opportunity to conduct activity in this country through such legal forms of enterprises as:

 Limited Liability Company (Shpk)